 Take your statement and Payment Card to any participating outlet and present them both with the payment.
 Tell the cashier how much you want to pay as the amount may be different to the amount on the statement.
 The cashier will give you the Payment Card back with a receipt as proof of payment.
 Please keep your receipt in your plastic wallet should you need to query this.

-Do not worry if you lose your card as it does not contain information about your account and you can contact the Homecare Charging amd Support team to ask for a free replacement.
+Do not worry if you lose your card as it does not contain information about your account and you can contact the Community Care Charging and Support team to ask for a free replacement.

-Contact the Homecare Charging and Support team if you would like to use your debit card or credit card.
+Contact the Community Care Charging and Support team if you would like to use your debit card or credit card.

 You can use one of the touchscreen payment systems within the Council House reception.
 To do this you need to: